 All financial instruments are required to be measured at fair value on initial recognition.
-The fair value is based on quoted market prices, unless the financial instruments are not traded in an active market.
+The fair value is based on quoted market prices unless the financial instruments are not traded in an active market.
 In this case, the fair value is determined by using valuation techniques like discounted cash flows, the Black-Scholes option pricing model or other valuation techniques.
 Measurement in subsequent periods depends on the classification of the financial instrument.
-A description of financial instruments and their fair value is included in the Interim Consolidated Financial Statements for the three and six months ended June 30, 2022.
+A description of financial instruments and their fair value is included in the Consolidated Financial Statements for the three months and year ended December 31, 2022.